 Restoring Your Website with WP Toolkit

-Plesk’s WordPress Toolkit solution makes things even easier for people who use Plesk as their web hosting control panel.
-In addition to an auto-installer, WordPress Toolkit for Plesk offers a range of useful WordPress capabilities.
+Plesk’s WP Toolkit solution makes things even easier for people who use Plesk as their web hosting control panel.
+In addition to an auto-installer, WP Toolkit for Plesk offers a range of useful WordPress capabilities.

 Here’s how to restore WordPress website with WP Toolkit